DreamHost2ws/LightingLauncher/CONTRIBUTING.md

 # Contributing to Ag-Lancher

-Thank you for your interest in contributing!
-This guide will help you get started.
+Thank you devaru007 for your suuport

 ## Getting Started